MaryamCodeHub/Heart-Disease-Prediction/README.md

 - Ensure code modularity and clarity for future enhancements.

 ### 3. Dataset
 The dataset used in this project is sourced from the [Heart Disease Prediction Dataset](https://raw.githubusercontent.com/kb22/Heart-Disease-Prediction/master/dataset.csv) on GitHub.
-It comprises 304 entries with 14 attributes, including:
+It comprises 304 entries with 14 attributes, including:
 - **Age**: Age of the patient.
 - **Gender**: Sex of the patient (1 = male; 0 = female).
 - **ChestPainType**: Type of chest pain experienced.